Google Ads Keyword Match Types Explained (With Examples)

 Conclusion

-Broad match helps you reach more people and discover new keyword ideas.
-Phrase match gives you better control while still bringing good traffic.
-An exact match gives you the highest level of precision and usually the best conversion rate.
+Broad match will aid in reaching a greater number of people and finding new keywords.
+Phrase match provides you with control while generating good traffic.
+An exact match will provide the highest accuracy and the best conversion rate most of the time.

 FAQ